joelspadin/keyboard-latency-tester/README.md

 CONFIG_USB_HID_POLL_INTERVAL_MS=8  # poll rate = 1000 Hz/value
 ```

-BLE connection interval defaults to 7.5-15 ms. It can be forced to a specific interval by changing the min and max values:
+BLE connection interval defaults to 7.5-15 ms, where the host OS gets to pick any value within the range.
+It can be forced to a specific interval by changing the min and max values:

 ```ini
 CONFIG_BT_PERIPHERAL_PREF_MIN_INT=6  # interval = value * 1.25 ms